 Other than the famous sushi or noodles, Japan has a variety of different food recipes to taste.

 If this introduction opened your appetite to know more about Japanese food, just keep reading to discover some extraordinary dishes that you can either love or run away from as fast as you can. 🙂

-Soba (蕎麦) is basically one type of Japanese noodles.
+Soba (蕎麦) is one type of Japanese noodle.
 These are thin noodles made from buckwheat flour that are very common throughout Japan.
 When Japanese cultivate soba, they can harvest it 3 months later so no wonder this is a very common dish in Japan.

 There’s no special season to eat soba noodles in Japan because you can eat them hot or cold.
 In the summer, they are usually served drained and chilled while during winter they are served with some kind of broth.

 Even if soba can be eaten just like that, they usually have some extra topping based on the season.

 Here’s a small list of some soba dishes you might want to try in Japan:

 Hey, check out these recommendations I have for you!

 Before going any further, take a look at some of the recommendations I've handpicked for you.
 I think these are essential items you should have on your trip to Japan.
 You can check them out and buy them directly from Amazon.